Ken Russell omnibus classics

 The scenario is by Russell and Melvyn Bragg and Bragg also wrote the commentary.
 Russell gets a director and producer credit.

-All images from the DVD of the film.
+All images from the film.
 The DVD commentary is highly recommended.

 Don't Shoot the Composer from 1966, a documentary on the French cinema composer Georges Delerue

 The detective Ken Russell (left) and Georges Delerue (right)

 "It was a satire on a BBC film unit making a serious documentary on a famous French composer and we did it in three different styles... we did it as a silent movie, where the composer would have written appropriate music, for such a sort of speeded up slapstick approach.
 We also did more serious versions but that was the last one, and I think the funniest" (Russell in Georges Delerue, a documentary on the composer directed by Jean-Louis Comolli, a transcript of the interview is here).